andyrobreid/portfolio/src/index.md

 ---
-title: Portfolio
+title: Home
 ---

-Hi Andrew Reid here, welcome to my portfolio.
+Hi Andrew Reid here, welcome to my portfolio collection, where you can discover the different areas of intrest I have.

 Checkout my first [blog post](./blog/posts/blog-start.md)